-Analysis of 2007 Compensation
+Analysis of 2011 Compensation

-Consistent with our philosophy of linking performance and compensation, compensation for our named executive officers in 2007 was based on our business results.
-2007 was another year of strong growth and performance for Roper.
-Net earnings grew by more than 29% over 2006's record levels, while revenues grew by more than 24% from the prior year.
-Profit margins expanded and cash generation remained strong.
-This section discusses and analyzes the compensation actions that were taken in 2007 for our named executive officers, as reported in the following compensation tables.
+Consistent with our philosophy of linking compensation to performance, compensation for our executive officers in 2011 was linked to our business results.
+We achieved record financial performance in 2011 with the highest sales, orders, net earnings, EBITDA, and cash flow in our history.
+This section discusses the compensation actions that were taken in 2011 for our executive officers, as reported in the "Executive Compensation" section below.